xrootd/xrootd-scitokens/README.md

 ```
 ofs.authorize
 ofs.authlib libXrdAccSciTokens.so

+# Pass the bearer token to the Xrootd authorization framework.
+http.header2cgi Authorization authz
 ```

 Restart the Xrootd service.
 The SciTokens plugin in the `ofs.authlib` line additionally can take a